ThomasRoca/Data_Training_Hanoi/README.md

 For thoses who wants to go further and try Cloud Services:
 - **Azure**, Microsoft Cloud services: [try a month for free](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/)

-**!
-To save time during the workshop, register to jsfiddle and carto**
+**!!
+To save time during the workshop, register to JSFiddle and Carto !! **

 ---